- What Is SEO?

 Your main keyword should be included in your H1 tag and any additional relevant keywords should be used within your H2 and H3 tags on each page.

-The odd thing is that black hat SEOs use Hx tags extensively because they know how powerful and safe they are for on-page optimisation.
+The odd thing is that black hat SEOs will use Hx tags extensively because they know how powerful and safe they are for on-page optimisation.

 The majority of other SEOs ignore them because somebody told them to.